 The links below include suggestions for craft sets equally suitable for boys, gender-neutral construction kits and other ideas which are hopefully different from the norm and can be enjoyed by boys and girls together.
 Although I’ve labelled some ‘for boys’ or ‘for girls’ in an effort to redress the usual stereotyping, all these gifts can, of course (because this is the point), be enjoyed by all.

-So, when you’re buying for children this Christmas, please try and think out of the box – and, definitely, avoid the catalogues…
+So, when you’re buying for children, please try and think out of the box – and, definitely, avoid the catalogues…

 For more inspiration, try: